Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/faq.md

 Thru our Custom AI provider we allow you to incorporate custom logic and utilize your preferred Large Language Models (LLMs) such as Meta Llama AI, Google Gemini AI, Anthropic Claude AI, or any other AI that offers a REST API.
 [Documented here](custom-ai.md)

+Through custom tools, we offer the retrieval of individual data and real-time data from external systems, referred to as RAG.
+[Documented here](configuration-ai-tools.md)

 ## Can I use/sell the images I create with the AI-Assistant Image Generation Tool?

 Subject to the Content Policy and Terms of OpenAI DALL·E, you own the images you create with the AI-Assistant (DALL·E), including the right to reprint, sell, and merchandise.
 Source:  https://help.openai.com/en/articles/6425277-can-i-sell-images-i-create-with-dall-e

 Same goes with Recraft AI: When you are using the paid API subscription, you own the assets you create.
 Recraft assigns you the copyright rights to those assets, allowing you to use them for both personal and commercial purposes.
 However, you are prohibited from using these assets to train AI models, systems, or similar technologies.
 Source: https://www.recraft.ai/terms

+Under Google’s Gemini API Additional Terms of Service, Google does not claim ownership over the content (including images) you generate using the service.
+Source: https://ai.google.dev/gemini-api/terms

 ## How do translations work?
 OpenAI's service supports over 92 languages, offering some of the most accurate and high-quality translations available worldwide.
 Additionally, you can provide specific terms or translation guidelines to tailor the translation process to your needs.

+Google’s Translation LLM (powered by Gemini) on Vertex AI lists 49 supported source/target languages as of 7 Oct 2025.
+See the “[Supported languages](https://cloud.google.com/vertex-ai/generative-ai/docs/translate/translate-text#supported-languages)” table on Google’s documentation.

 ## Is the AI-Assistant Plugin EU AI ACT compatible?
 Yes, the AI-Assistant Plugin for Optimizely is designed to be compatible with the EU AI Act.
 Here’s a summary of why it aligns with the Act’s requirements: